 Under the City’s revamped snow response plan, a full-City plow should take about three days to complete.
 With additional waves of snow expected over the next couple of days, the plow could take longer as crews will need to rework arterials and other locations.

-Today crews will continue to plow, deice and sand arterials and hills to address conditions, and four teams already have been deployed into residential areas, working first in residential hill routes and then other routes.
-The order of the residential routes will be posted shortly to the City’s web site; this page also includes the City’s plow map, which will be updated with the progress of plows once the full-City plow gets under way.
+Today, crews have been working on arterials primarily, but teams also have been deployed to residential hill areas.
+The order of the residential routes will be posted to the City’s web site; this page also includes the City’s plow map, which will be updated with the progress of plows once the full-City plow gets under way.
 The City’s residential plow route map shows the routes.

 Vehicles should be parked on the odd side of the street in residential areas to assist plows.
 Berms are likely in front of cars, even those parked on the odd side of the street.
 The parking restrictions are intended to allow plow drivers to do a better job of clearing snow in neighborhoods and to complete their work more efficiently.

-The City asks that citizens clear a 36-inch pedestrian path on sidewalks with a goal of removing snow by 9 a.m. after the end of snowfall.
+The City asks citizens clear a 36-inch pedestrian path on sidewalks.
 Please assist your neighbors who may need help removing snow from their driveways and sidewalks.
 Seniors or disabled individuals can call 3-1-1 to connect with resources for shoveling sidewalks.

 Don’t blow or shovel snow into the street, but back into your yard.
 Clear snow off parked cars to allow plow drivers to see them better, and consider clearing snow and ice around mailboxes and storm drains.